You can use this aggregate relocation procedure to upgrade controller hardware by using

 You can use ARL to perform a non-disruptive simplified controller upgrade to a new controller running a later ONTAP version than the version running on the cluster you are upgrading.
 The ONTAP version combinations for old and new controllers are determined by the ONTAP software release NDU cadence model.
 For example, if you have a controller running ONTAP 9.8, and that is the last supported version for that controller, you can upgrade to a new controller running an ONTAP version later than ONTAP 9.8.

 This upgrade procedure primarily applies to upgrade scenarios where the controller model you are replacing does not support later ONTAP versions and the new controller does not support earlier ONTAP versions.

 You can use this procedure to upgrade the controller hardware in clusters with more than two nodes; however, you need to perform the procedure separately for each high-availability (HA) pair in the cluster.

 This procedure applies to FAS systems, V-Series systems, AFF systems, and systems with FlexArray Virtualization Software.
 FAS systems released after ONTAP 9.5 can attach to storage arrays if the required license is installed.
 For more information about the storage array and V-Series models, refer to References to link to the Hardware Universe and go to the V-Series Support Matrix.

 This procedure applies to systems running 4-node NetApp MetroCluster configuration or higher.
 Since MetroCluster configuration sites can be at two physically different locations, the automated controller upgrade must be carried out individually at each MetroCluster site for an HA pair.

 If you are upgrading from an AFF A320 system, you can use volume moves to upgrade controller hardware or contact technical support.
-Refer to References to link to the Controller Hardware Upgrade Express Guide.
+Refer to References to link to Upgrade by moving volumes or storage.